HabitatFramework/UserGuide/functions/functions.rst

 	.. tip::
 		It is not necessary to **Save Edits** after splitting the feature in GIS because the changes will be saved automatically once the split has been completed with the tool.

-* The feature will be split but still selected as shown in the figure :ref:`figArcSFD`.
+* The feature will be split but still selected as shown in the figure :ref:`figFArcSFD`.
 At this stage both features will have the same fragment ID.

-.. _figArcSFD:
+.. _figFArcSFD:

 .. figure:: figures/ArcGISSplitFeaturesDiagram.png
 	:align: center